-To protect your benefits, change your EBT card PIN before each time you get your DTA benefits.
-If you get TAFDC or EAEDC, you can call your case manager to ask about having your benefits deposited to your bank account.
+- If you get TAFDC or EAEDC, you can call your case manager to ask about having your benefits deposited to your bank account

 If you think your card and benefits have been stolen, tell DTA right away and change your PIN.
 Learn how to report fraud.

 7 Steps to Change Your EBT Card PIN